Who can refer to your service?

 Where is your clinic located?

 Our clinic is in the Nuport Building at 44 Torbay Road, Suite 100, St. John's, NL.
+Online SLP services are also available throughout the province of Newfoundland and Labrador.

 When should I refer?